mancusolab/twas_sim/README.md

 * GWAS: standard GWAS simulates GWAS summary statistics using individual-level genotype and phenotype data.
 Fast GWAS simulates GWAS summary statistics directly using the multivariate normal distribution parameterized by LD.
 * Linear model: twas_sim supports predicting gene expression using Elastic Net, LASSO, GBLUP, and true eQTL effect sizes.
 The dynamic import feature enables twas_sim to include external prediction tools easily.
 * TWAS: twas_sim compute TWAS test statistics using LD, GWAS Z-score, and estimated eQTL effect sizes.
-* Horizontal pleiotropy: twas_sim account for the situation when nearby tagging genes are also tested in TWAS in addition to causal TWAS model.
+* Horizontal pleiotropy: twas_sim account for the situation when nearby tagging genes are also tested in TWAS in addition to the causal TWAS model.

 ## Usage
 `sim.py` is the actual simulator.
 Its usage is below: